Looking for jaw-dropping places to visit in Brazil? You came to the right place.

 Amazon Rainforest’s main entrance is an exciting and pretty city.

-From the exceptional Amazon Theater to the impressive Amazon Museum, the city has so many contrasts in its attractions which let visible the country’s diversity without even noticing.
+From the exceptional Amazon Theater—one of the best tourist attractions in Brazil—to the impressive Amazon Museum, the city has so much contrast in its landscape that it clearly shows the country’s diversity without even noticing it.

-Also, the Meeting of the Waters and the visitation to a Brazilian Indian tribe attracts many tourists to Manaus.
+The Meeting of the Waters and a visit to a Brazilian Indigenous tribe also attract many tourists to Manaus.

 Serra da Capivara National Park, Piauí